Dependence of Dust Formation on the Supernova Explosion: Results

-Figure \ref{fig:Fig3-44-dust} shows the same plots for the $25\Msol$ progenitor.
-This high mass progenitor model more resembles the lowest mass progenitor model given in Figure \ref{fig:Fig1-71-dust}, with the distinct regions of dust production occuring in an extended mass region because of the larger ejecta mass.
-We see all of the same features.
-But we also observe a large silicon dust feature in the innermost ejecta.
+Finally, Figure \ref{fig:Fig3-44-dust} shows the same plots but now for a $25\Msol$ progenitor.
+This high mass progenitor model more resembles the lowest mass progenitor model given in Figure \ref{fig:Fig1-71-dust}, with the distinct regions of dust production occurring in extended mass coordinate shells because of the larger ejecta mass.
+These regions contain $\approx$3 times as much mass for the carbon, O/Mg and O/Si layers when compared to the $15\Msol$ progenitor in Figure \ref{fig:Fig1-71-dust}.
+We see all of the same features as noted from before.
+One comment about the overall abundance fractions for the dominant dust species in the O/Mg layer, we see that only $(\forsterite)_{SiO}$ and $\alumina$ have the same drop in typical abundance by about one order of magnitude as seen also in the $20\Msol$ progenitor of Figure \ref{fig:Fig2-35-dust}.
+We also observe a large silicon dust feature in the innermost ejecta.